 There is a movement to elevate hospital stay experiences to that of five-star hotels, offering patients upgrades like high thread-count sheets and gourmet cuisine, or spa service add-ons like yoga or massage.
 But you don’t have to take it that far.

-Some studies reveal that patients are able to distinguish between their experience with an environment versus the actual clinical care received from doctors and nurses.
+Some studies reveal that patients can distinguish between their experience with an environment versus the actual clinical care received from doctors and nurses.
 And across a variety of surveys and studies, the no. 1 thing patients seem to desire is more communication.

 Upon arrival, and at discharge, patients want to receive high-quality information, in a timely fashion, and clear instruction.

-During actual care, better-built environments can certainly be more conducive to improving doctor–patient communication — with measures like “reduced noise, improved natural light, and visitor friendly facilities.”
-But superior clinical care still seems to far outrank other factors in what really drives patient satisfaction.
+During actual care, better-built environments can certainly be more conducive to improving doctor-patient communication — with measures like “reduced noise, improved natural light, and visitor-friendly facilities.”
+But superior clinical care still seems to far outrank other factors in what drives patient satisfaction.